 If the foam is uncured, you’re in luck.
 Uncured spray foam is the easiest to remove.

 How To Remove Spray Foam Insulation From Skin

 2.)
-Spray, mist or drip acetone on the area. it will dissolve the foam kind of like cotton candy in water.
-If you notice that there’s a film left on the skin, acetone is a great product to remove it as well.
+Wipe the area with acetone.
+You’ll notice that there’s a film left on the skin, and fortunately acetone is a great product to remove it with.
 Acetone is the active ingredient in most types of nail police remover.
 Read the label though as non-acetone varieties also exist.

 3.)
 Wash your hands using soap and water.
 You’ll probably notice that the area you worked on is very dry at this point, so you’ll want to thoroughly moisturize it with hand lotion, lanolin or another substance to restore oils.
 Acetone will strip skin of it’s natural oil rather quickly which can lead to drying, cracking and general discomfort.
 You can use whatever lotion or moisturizing product you prefer.